netxms/netxms-doc/admin/installation.rst

 Server
 ~~~~~~

-Server require two components to function - server itself (package "netxms-server") and at least one database abstraction layer driver
+The server requires two components to function: the server itself (package "netxms-server") and at least one database abstraction layer driver
 (multiple can be installed at the same time, e.g. for migration purposes).
-These database drivers are also used by agent for database
+These database drivers are also used by the agent for database
 monitoring (performing queries to databases).

 Provided driver packages: